Post Care Education Financial Support FAQs

-Eligibility for financial support under this policy does not influence eligibility for continuation of the Teenage Education Payment (TEP) installments, which should be assessed separately using the Teenage Education Payment Guidelines.
+Eligibility for financial support under this policy does not influence eligibility for continuation of the Teenage Education Payment (TEP) which is assessed separately using the Teenage Education Payment Guidelines.

 What courses of study are covered?

-To be eligible for the payment, the young person in out-of-home care must be enrolled full-time or equivalent in one of the following:
+To be eligible for the payment, the young person in out-of-home care must be enrolled full-time in one of the following:

 - Higher School Certificate (HSC)

 - HSC via school-based apprenticeship or traineeship

 - HSC via Vocational Education and Training (VET) Board Endorsed courses